What is refined sugar and how is it made?

-Honey has been used for decades across the globe in various herbal teas, sweets and juices.
-Pure honey is extracted from honey combs and does not contan sugar.
-Honey is the perfect substitute for sugar – it blends easily with all drinks, can be generously used in the preparation of sweets and does not have a strong taste.
+Honey has been used for decades across the globe in various herbal teas, sweets, and juices.
+Pure honey is extracted from honeycombs and does not contain sugar.
+Honey is the perfect substitute for sugar – it blends easily with all drinks, can be generously used in the preparation of sweets, and does not have a strong taste.
 The GI of raw honey is only 30 which less than half of that of refined sugar.
 The sweet taste comes from the natural combination of fructose and glucose present in honey.
 A few of the health benefits of honey are:

 - Honey is known to treat various allergies and also prevents a variety of allergies in adults and children.